sanaa9012/scrappy/Readme.md

-# Aptos Chatbot: Web Scraping & RAG-based Retrieval System
+# Chatbot: Web Scraping & RAG-based Retrieval System

 ## Overview
-This project is a **Retrieval-Augmented Generation (RAG)** chatbot that extracts and processes data from the **Aptos Foundation** website.
-The chatbot allows users to query Aptos-related information and receive AI-generated responses based on scraped content.
+This project is a **Retrieval-Augmented Generation (RAG)** chatbot that extracts and processes data from any website through its URL.
+The chatbot allows users to query website-related information and receive AI-generated responses based on scraped content.

 ## **Tech Stack**
 - **Language**: Python